 UNHRC 30/1 OP.
 13: “…welcomes the commitment of the Government of Sri Lanka…to criminalize enforced disappearances.”

-Progress: A Bill criminalising enforced disappearances was passed in March 2018.
-While a potentially very positive and important step forward towards ending the scourge of enforced disappearances in Sri Lanka, the legislation is yet to be tested in a court of law.
+Progress: A Bill criminalising enforced disappearances was enacted in March 2018.
+While a potentially very positive and important step towards ending the scourge of enforced disappearances in Sri Lanka, the legislation is yet to be tested in a court of law.

-Prior to its passing, activists and civil society groups expressed concern about various weaknesses in the Bill, including key omissions which render the legislation inconsistent with the Disappearances Convention, and which give rise to the possibility of ongoing abuse and impunity.
-These include, for example, that enforced disappearance is never a justifiable offence (per Art 1(2) of the Convention), that the offence of enforced disappearance is a crime against humanity (per Art 5), and explicit recognition of enforced disappearance as a continuing crime.
+Prior to its passing, activists and civil society groups expressed concern about various weaknesses in the Bill, including key omissions which render the legislation inconsistent with the Disappearances Convention and give rise to the possibility of ongoing abuse and impunity.
+These include the failure to specify or recognise that enforced disappearance is never a justifiable offence (per Art 1(2) of the Convention), that it is a crime against humanity (per Art 5), and that it is a continuing crime.

-Other “fundamental flaws” that have been highlighted include the absence of a specific provision allowing for retroactive criminalisation of enforced disappearances.
-Prime Minister Ranil Wickremesinghe is reported to have recently emphasised the restriction on retroactive offences under Art 13(6) of the Sri Lankan Constitution in explaining why the latest law would not be used to pursue past perpetrators of enforced disappearances.
+Other “fundamental flaws” that have been highlighted include the lack of retroactive criminalisation of the offence.
+In February 2019, it was reported that former Prime Minister Ranil Wickremesinghe referred to this fact – and the purported restriction on retroactive offences under Art 13(6) of the constitution – to assure members of the public that the law would not be used to pursue past perpetrators of enforced disappearances.

 UNHRC 30/1 OP.
 13: “…welcomes the commitment of the Government of Sri Lanka…to begin to issue certificates of absence to the families of missing persons as a temporary measure of relief.”

-In a February 2019 report, the International Commission of Jurists stated that it had “received reports that many women are hesitant to apply for certificates of absence, fearing that once issued, the State may cease any effort to find the disappeared person on the basis that they have been deemed to have died.
-There is therefore a need for the OMP to spread awareness about the use and importance of these certificates, especially among women.”
+In a February 2019 report, the International Commission of Jurists stated that it had “received reports that many women are hesitant to apply for certificates of absence, fearing that once issued, the State may cease any effort to find the disappeared person on the basis that they have been deemed to have died.”
+More recently, following troubling remarks made by President Gotabaya Rajapaksa, relatives of the disappeared have expressed concern that certificates of absence, once issued, could one day be ‘converted’ into death certificates by the government.

 UNHRC 30/1 OP.
 14: “…welcomes the commitment of the Government of Sri Lanka to release publicly previous presidential commission reports.”